 Converse is an American fashion brand that's been loved by all generations around the globe.

-However, the Made in Japan models are especially popular and rare all over the world, which is why they have a higher value.
+However, the Made in Japan models are especially popular and rare worldwide, which is why they have a higher value.

 White Atelier by Converse is a shop in Cat Street, Harajuku, where you can get customized Converse sneakers in just one day!

-Nike is a popular American sports equipment brand that is loved around the world and Japan is no exception.
+Nike is a popular American sports equipment brand loved worldwide, and Japan is no exception.

 From heritage staples to ivy league uniforms, Japan’s tendency to re-imagine classic American styles is unmatched.

-One reason for the brand’s popularity in Japan is an increased interest in yoga amongst the young recently.
+One reason for the brand’s popularity in Japan is recently increased interest in yoga among the young.

-Lululemon has capitalized on this with a very strong brand image, together with excellent online visuals which are found all over the digital marketing platforms.
+Lululemon has capitalized on this with a very strong brand image, together with excellent online visuals found all over the digital marketing platforms.

 Lululemon is implementing locally focused digital campaigns that target Japanese customers instead of relying on an overall international strategy.
 This means that Lululemon has been able to get the attention of Japanese consumers without losing an authentic American feel.